 You can lower your risk of being a victim of identity theft.
 Here’s how:

-- Never give out your social security number, driver’s license number, or other personal information to anyone except your parent(s) or guardian.
-If you are asked to provide personal information, you should find out why the information is needed and how that information will be used.
+- Never give out your Social Security Number, driver’s license number, birth date, home address, or other personal information to anyone except your parent(s) or guardian.
+If you are asked to provide personal information, online or by phone, you should find out why the information is needed and how that information will be used.
 Before you agree to give out any personal information for any reason, talk to your parent(s) or guardian(s) or a trusted adult.

 - Shred any documents that contain personal information, such as your social security number, date of birth, or account numbers before throwing them in the trash.
 As you get older, you will likely be getting a lot of credit card offers in the mail so make sure you shred those offers instead of simply tossing them away.

-- Activate your password and key lock feature on all of your electronics: cell phone, laptop, tablet, etc. Change your passwords often.
-Be sure to choose a long password that is a combination of numbers and letters, and is difficult enough that no one will guess it.
-Never share your password with anyone other than your parents or a trusted adult—not even with your best friend, or partner.
+- Activate your password and key lock feature on your cell phone, laptop, computer, and tablet.
+Change your passwords often, and make sure to choose a long password that is a combination of numbers and letters, and is difficult enough that no one will guess it.
+Be sure to use a different password for every website or social media account, and never share your password with anyone other than your parents or a trusted adult—not even with your best friend, or partner.

-- Do not share your personal information on social media such as Facebook, Twitter, Instagram, and others.
+- Do not share your personal information, such as your home address and birth date, on social media such as Facebook, Twitter, Instagram, and others.

 - Disclose information only on trustworthy websites.
 If you have to give personal information, such as when online shopping or banking, make sure the website is secure.